-In the example below, superping is invoked using the fcPing -allpaths command to destination domain 165.
-The example below displays each hop as (Domain1/Index1-> Domain2/Index2) format.
-To reach destination domain 165 from source domain 3 there are 2 unique end-to-end paths.
+In the following example, Superping is invoked using the fcPing -allpaths command to destination domain 165.
+The following example displays each hop in (Domain1/Index1-> Domain2/Index2) format.
+To reach destination domain 165 from source domain 3 there are two unique end-to-end paths.
 In the first path, the frame traverses from egress port index 205 on source domain 3 to ingress port index 25 on domain 207.
-On domain 207 the frame traverses from egress port index 42 to ingress port index 3 in domain 101.
-On domain 101 the frame goes from egress port index 16 to ingress port index 99 on domain 165.
+On domain 207, the frame traverses from egress port index 42 to ingress port index 3 in domain 101.
+On domain 101, the frame goes from egress port index 16 to ingress port index 99 on domain 165.